RickRinewalt/pipeline/dr_house/README.md

 - **`dr_house_issue_validation_protocol.md`** - Interactive prompt for single issue validation
 - **`dr_house_milestone_validation_protocol.md`** - Interactive prompt for milestone-wide validation

-Note: The protocol files are interactive - they will prompt you for URLs rather than requiring manual placeholder replacement.
+Note: The protocol files are interactive - they will prompt you for the information needed.

 ## 💊 High-Level Description